ForwardStar/gfe_driver/README.md

 ../configure --enable-optimize --disable-debug --with-stinger=/path/to/stinger/build
 ```

-It is noted that you can build stinger in any directory, and only need to set the corresponding build directory when cofiguring gfe_driver.
+It is noted that you can build stinger in any directory, and only need to set the corresponding build directory when cofiguring gfe_driver. **Stinger seems to only work on GCC 10 compiler.
+If you encounter errors when compiling with GCC 11+, refer to Troubleshooting (end of this README) for solutions.**

 ##### GraphOne